Sufficient conditions for compactness of the $\overline{\partial}$-Neumann operator on high level forms: Introduction

-On the other hand, there are numerous work which generalize the regularity results of $N_q$ on bounded pseudoconvex domains to a large class of bounded non-pseudoconvex domains in $\mathbb{C}^n$.
+On the other hand, there are numerous results which generalize regularity properties of $N_q$ on bounded pseudoconvex domains to a large class of bounded non-pseudoconvex domains in $\mathbb{C}^n$.
 A typical domain in this regard is the $q$-pseudoconvex domain which can be traced back to \cite{ho}.
 In \cite{ahn} and \cite{zam}, Ahn and Zampieri established the Kohn-Morrey-H\"{o}rmander estimate on $q$-pseudoconvex domains and proved regularity results of the $\dbar$-problem on such domains.
 In \cite{kh1}, Khanh and Zampieri proved a sufficient condition for the subelliptic estimate of the $\dbar$-Neumann problem on $q$-pseudoconvex domains which generalizes a well-known result of Catlin (\cite{cat3}).
-In \cite{kh2}, the authors proved a sufficient condition for compactness estimate of the $\dbar$-Neumann problem on $q$-pseudoconvex domains, where the condition is a generalization of Property $\pq$ of Catlin (\cite{cat5}) on $q$-pseudoconvex domains.
+In \cite{kh2}, the same authors proved a sufficient condition for compactness estimate of the $\dbar$-Neumann problem on $q$-pseudoconvex domains, where the condition is a generalization of Property $\pq$ and Property $\pqt$ on the above domains.